dstucrypt/agent/README.md

 Specifying `--ocsp` when signing would add full OCSP responses to the message (cades X-long).

+## Certificate refs and values

+To include references (cades-c) or full copies (cades-x-long) of CA certificates used to produce the signature, pass `--include_chain ref` or `--include_chain full` to the command line.

 ## Agent mode

 Signer can operate as out-of-process agent.
 One process would load key storage and listen to local socket,